Travel Bulletin: Havering, Redbridge, Barking and Dagenham

 Redbridge

+Vodafone will be working on Winston Way in Ilford between 10.00am-3.30pm on January 28.

-Wards Road in Ilford will be closed from 9am on January 19 until 3.30pm on January 21.
+BT will be working on Ilford Lane between 8am-6pm on January 25.

-Ley Street may incur delays due to multi-way signals scheduled to be in place from January 17 until February 18.

-Two-way signals will be in place on Green Lane on January 18 from 8am to 4.30pm.
+Transport for London (TfL) will be working on Snakes Lane East between 8am-3pm on January 24.

+There will be a link road closure on the A406 westbound - at junction 4 of the M11 - from 10pm on January 24 until 5.30am on January 26.

 Barking and Dagenham